 7. Automate as much as possible

 To succeed in agile, automating as many processes as possible is the key.
 Building automation will help in the preproduction environment (or demo) where you need to build a version of your system that completely works.
 Agile analytical tools can help teams in automating any process that's done more than once.
 That way you can focus on feature development and avoid duplicate processes, leading to greater operational efficiency.
-For example, if you use embedded BI tools, make sure they have automation features in place so that your analytical team doesn't have to deal with many manual tasks and, additionally, have seamless integration into your existing applications.
+For example, if you use white label BI, make sure they have automation features in place so that your analytical team doesn't have to deal with many manual tasks and, additionally, have seamless integration into your existing applications.
 The more processes you can automate, the more benefits you will gain in the long run.

 8. Evaluate your key performance indicators